samuel-daly/CSI4107/A2/README.md

 ## Functionality of the program

 For experiment 1, a lot of code was changed.
-We decided to use the [Universal Sentence Encoder](https://tfhub.dev/google/universal-sentence-encoder/4) found on Tensorflow-hub.
+We decided to use the [Universal Sentence Encoder](https://tfhub.dev/google/universal-sentence-encoder/4) found on TensorFlow-hub.
 On the website, there was a pre-trained model which we used for this experiment.
-To start off, we removed some of the pre-processing we did in the original assignment, since we didn't really need to process the tweets much.
+To start off, we removed some of the pre-processing we did in the original assignment, since we did not really need to process the tweets much.
 The only processing that we did was removing links and removing words that contained numbers.
-Next we embedded each tweet using the Universal Sentece Encoder.
-Once embedded, we save the vector of each tweet in a dictionnary and attached it to the tweet number.
+Next, we embedded each tweet using the Universal Sentence Encoder.
+Once embedded, we save the vector of each tweet in a dictionary and attached it to the tweet number.
 This allowed us to know which vector belonged to which tweet.
 The following step was to find the similarity score between the query and documents.
 For this, we loop through the queries, take the text of the query, do the same processing as earlier on said query and then run the query through a loop where it finds the similarity score between the query and each document.
-For this we use ***np.inner()*** which returns the inner product of 2 vectors and gives us the similiarity between the document and the query.
-We then sort all the scores and save the top 1000 documents in the file called ***results.txt***
+For this we use ***np.inner()*** which returns the inner product of 2 vectors and gives us the similarity between the document and the query.
+We then sort all the scores and save the top 1000 documents in the file called ***results.txt***.

 For experiment 2, not much was needed to be changed in terms of the code.
 The goal of this experiment was to do some query vector modification or query expansion based on pretrained word embeddings.
 We ended up using a Word2Vec model built on a Twitter Corpus and some code built by Loreto Parisi which we found on GitHub. (https://github.com/loretoparisi/word2vec-twitter) This code allowed us to run our previous code without many changes.
 The code we found on GitHub allowed us to find similar words for the words that appeared in each query.
 By finding those similar words or synonyms, it allowed us to expand the query.